-Press the oil seal (22) into the bearing cap (19) with the lip positioned as shown in Figure 1.
+Press the oil seal (26) into the bearing cap (25) with the lip positioned as shown in Figure 1.
 The face of the oil seal should be flush with the outside of the bearing cap.

-Secure the bearing cap to the pedestal with the hardware (24 and 25).
+Install the same thickness of bearing adjusting shims (31) as previously removed.
+Install the bearing cap gasket (23) and secure the bearing cap to the pedestal with the hardware (24).
 Be careful not to damage the oil seal lip on the shaft keyway.